VadymDemchenko/robot_dreams_bot/README.md

 The bot will obtain the latest exchange rate information from a reliable source.
 Easily obtain accurate, real-time currency conversion rates.

+Random GIF images:

+Requesting random GIF images can add fun and spontaneity to a conversation.
+Bots can retrieve random GIFs from GIPHY to share fun visuals with friends and liven up the chat.

 Obtain a Telegram ID:

 Get your unique Telegram ID using a dedicated command.
 When you execute the command, the bot will identify your Telegram ID and provide it to you.
 You can easily access your Telegram ID for a variety of uses, including user identification and integration with other services.

 By incorporating these features, the bot provides a wide variety of functions to enrich your Telegram experience.
-Whether you need to check the weather, convert currency, or retrieve your Telegram ID, this bot can do it all, bringing convenience and efficiency to your interactions with Telegram!
+Whether you need to check the weather, convert currency, get a random GIf or retrieve your Telegram ID, this bot can do it all, bringing convenience and efficiency to your interactions with Telegram!

-One of the features of this bot is its function as a phone book.
-It is a useful tool for storing names and phone numbers.

 Available commands:<br>
   /start, /commands - All commands list<br>
+  /gif - Send you a random GIF from GIPHY service<br>
   /my_id - Send you your ID in Telegram<br>
   /weather <city> - Get the weather for a specific city<br>
   /currency - Returns the cost of EUR and USD in UAH<br>